Tanner2003/Projects1/README.md

-The programs I include in this folder are ones I have completed either as a hobby or as college projects.
+The programs I include in this repository are from personal hobbies or college assignments I have completed.

 I myself use this for a reference guide as well if needed.